sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Target Endpoint Classification Task:

 : The task of associating a class from an extensible list of classes with an endpoint characterization record.
-TE classes function as guidance for collection, evaluation, remediation and security posture assessment in general.
+TE classes function as imperative and declarative guidance for collection, evaluation, remediation and security posture assessment in general.

 : Input: endpoint characterization records (without classification), guidance (how to classify a record)